check-sked/crypto_data_resources/dexs/options_dexs/README.md

 - Returns name of options DEX, chain, and change in volume over 1-day, 7-day, and 30-day periods.
 - Change cells represent % change based on time period.
 For example -32.15 is the equivalent of -32.15% change over the specified period.
+- This file should be regenerated on a semi-regular basis to capture all new options DEXs added to the API.
 - See [here](https://github.com/check-sked/crypto_data_resources/blob/main/csv_examples/dexs/options_dex_names_volumes.csv) for example of file returned.

 --